Studio 8H: History

 The show Your Hit Parade filmed in 8H, where Fred Rogers worked writing music for the program.
 Years later, Eddie Murphy performed a parody of Mr. Rogers' children’s show character named "Mr. Robinson" on Saturday Night Live in Studio 8H.

 In January 1975, a special one-hour episode of the daytime drama The Doctors was taped in Studio 8H.
-It usually was taped in Studio 3B.
+It was usually taped in Studio 3B.

-During the Summer of 1990, Today relocated its set from Studio 3B to Studio 8H, to allow for construction of a new set that debuted in Studio 3B on September 10, 1990.
+In mid‐1990, Today relocated its set from Studio 3B to Studio 8H, to allow for construction of a new set that debuted in Studio 3B on September 10, 1990.

 In May 2002, NBC celebrated its 75th anniversary and used 8H to shoot the live broadcast of the event.
 Lorne Michaels (executive producer of 8H mainstay Saturday Night Live) executive produced the event.
 The studio was also used for the live parts of the season finale of The Celebrity Apprentice on March 27, 2008.

 MSNBC's Morning Joe news program celebrated its tenth anniversary with a show before a live audience at the studio on September 19, 2017.
 The studio was also used for the show's post-election coverage on November 7, 2018 as well as November 10, 2016 and November 7, 2012.